lucy-arukwe/pki-portfolio-lucy-arukwe/labs/week-09/lab-02-environment-documentation.md

 Examples of Template Purposes

+Certificate templates define the rules and settings for issuing different types of certificates.

-• Web Server: Designed to issue certificates used for HTTPS and TLS encryption on websites and servers.
-These certificates help secure communication between clients and servers.
+Web Server templates are designed to issue certificates used for HTTPS and TLS encryption on websites and servers, helping secure communication between clients and servers.

-• User: Designed to issue certificates for user authentication, secure email, encryption, and digital signatures.
+User templates issue certificates for user authentication, secure email, encryption, and digital signatures.

-• Computer: Used to issue certificates to domain computers for machine authentication and secure communication within the network.
+Computer templates are used to issue certificates to domain computers for machine authentication and secure communication within the network.

-• Subordinate Certification Authority: Used to issue certificates to subordinate or issuing CAs that operate under a trusted Root CA in the PKI hierarchy.
+Subordinate Certification Authority templates issue certificates to subordinate or issuing CAs that operate under a trusted Root CA in the PKI hierarchy.

 ### 4. Active Directory Structure